ludvigla/FFPE_mouse_brain_explorer/README.md

 `$git clone https://github.com/ludvigla/FFPE_mousebrain_explorer`

-The following R packages are required to run the app:
+To run the app, you first need to install the following R packages:
 - ggplot2
 - magrittr
 - magick